MyNameisKaveh/telegram-bio-events-bot/README.md

 (Optional: Specify your license here, e.g., MIT License.
 If you added `license: mit` to the YAML front matter, ensure you also have a `LICENSE` file in your repository.)

 ---

-This bot was developed with assistance from an AI.